govex/COVID-19/data_tables/vaccine_data/readme.md

 Dates correspond to when the data was collected.
 Beginning January 19th, updates will occur before 12:00 PM EST.

 # Notes
 - Beginning January 20, 2021 states and territories where a dashboard or report is not available will be updated using vaccination data from the [CDC COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
 Additionally, we will include data from Federal Entities and other US Territories.
-We willinclude data from state and territories's dashboards or reports as soon as they become available.
+We will include data from state and territories's dashboards or reports as soon as they become available.
 We will no longer include data from press releases or other sources.